eekcoopuw/jobmon/docsource/architecture.rst

 | June 2021 |	1 million           |                           |                           |
 +-----------+-----------------------+---------------------------+---------------------------+

+Performacne numbers need to more carefully reocrded.

 Security
 ========
-Security does not have to be especially high, except that it should not be possible to use Jobmon to launch bad-actor jobs on the cluster.
-Therefore exposing a service to the internet that allows Jobmon to run jobs on the cluster would be a big security risk.
+Security does not have to be especially high because Jobmon only has metadat on jobs.
+However, it must not be possible to use
+Jobmon to launch bad-actor jobs on the cluster.
+For example, exposing a service to the internet that allows an external Jobmon to run jobs on the cluster would be a big security risk.
 Jobmon relies on existing IHME security systems.

 Jobmon stores no data apart from commands, so the cost of a data breach would be low.